ahhowlader-eng/Forced-Vibrational-Model-1D-2D/README.md

 * Vacancy Induced Phonon Properties of Single Wall Carbon Nanotube (DOI: 10.13140/RG.2.2.34728.39686/1)
 * Vacancy and Curvature Effects on The Phonon Properties of Single Wall Carbon Nanotube (DOI: 10.7567/JJAP.57.02CB08)
 * Phonon localization in single wall carbon nanotube: Combined effect of 13C isotope and vacancies (DOI: 10.1063/5.0011810)
-* Localization of the Optical Phonon Modes in Boron Nitride Nanotubes: Mixing Effect of 10 B Isotopes and Vacancies (DOI: 10.1021/acsomega.2c02792)
+* Localization of the Optical Phonon Modes in Boron Nitride Nanotubes: Mixing Effect of 10B Isotopes and Vacancies (DOI: 10.1021/acsomega.2c02792)